milanwiedemann/lcsm/README.md

 ## Installation

-You can install the released version of suddengains from [CRAN](https://CRAN.R-project.org/package=lcsm) with:
+You can install the released version of `lcsm` from [CRAN](https://CRAN.R-project.org/package=lcsm) with:

 ``` r